johngear/Encyclopedia-GPT/README.md

 It cost 5 cents

 The full, cleaned dataset is a CSV file with 164,300 rows, where each row is a paragraph.
 Then: It SHOULD cost $6 for the full embedding of the dataset, which is great!
 I was worried this would be like $100.

+Unfortunately, the embedding process is pretty slow, although only needs to be done once.
+1000 paragraphs took 5 minutes!
+Meaning, the total time could be upwards of 13 hours to get all the embeddings :/